medic/cht-docs/content/en/apps/guides/dhis2-aggregate.md

 It’s important to understand each data element on the DHIS2 data set you want to integrate data into and how each data element is calculated.
 When you are designing your forms in the CHT, you will need to make sure you are capturing information in your forms so that every data element on the chosen DHIS2 data set can be calculated within the CHT.

+{{% alert title="Note" %}}
-*TIP: Once you obtain the list of data elements on the data set, be sure to go through them one by one and figure out how to calculate each one using information available in your CHT forms.*
+Once you obtain the list of data elements on the data set, be sure to go through them one by one and figure out how to calculate each one using information available in your CHT forms.
+{{% /alert %}}

 {{% see-also page="apps/concepts/forms" title="Forms" %}}